adithyauday/hobby-nexus/README.md

   - Right click on the cloned repository in Git Repository Window and choose "Import Maven Project"
   - Add project to Tomcat Server and run

+  ## Project Walkthrough

+  1. Hobby
+  - Users can search for hobbies through the search bar or links available in the homepage
+  - Users can view the Hobby board for a particular hobby and read posts and comments made by other users.
+  - Users must have an account to create hobbies or comment on posts.

+  2. Event
+  - Users can search for events through the search bar or links available in the homepage
+  - Users can view the event information including location, date and attendees and join events.
+  - Users must have an account to create and join events.